Skip to the main content.

 man enjoying a meal at UGMAll these requirements are directed at one goal: creating a safe, healing community for people seeking life change.

-A safe, healing community means love is extended through warm meals, clean beds and hot showers.
+A safe, healing community means love is extended through warm meals, clean beds, and hot showers.
 It also means the absence of drugs and alcohol.

-Kimmi, who now works for UGM, spent decades in addiction before turning to the UGM Crisis Shelter herself.
+Kimmi, who now works for UGM, spent decades in addiction before turning to the UGM Women & Children's Shelter herself.
 She says the high barriers are what made the difference for her.
 “If I was sitting next to Sally Sue, and she was getting loaded, I would be following her out of the building.
 So, not having to be right in it is a good thing.
 It’s what kept me sober.
 It kept me from using because I didn’t want to go back to living on a couch in that environment.
 I was in a place that I could actually move forward.
 They were showing me that I could make it better for myself… I could change my future.”

 “They were showing me that I could make it better for myself… I could change my future.”

 Low-barrier shelters are necessary.
-They keep people alive and sometimes help them to stabilize, but UGM’s role in the community isn't merely keeping people alive; UGM's role is to provide the next steps for people who are ready to change.
+They keep people alive and sometimes help them to stabilize, but UGM’s role in the community isn't merely keeping people alive.
+UGM's role is to provide the next steps for people who are ready to change.
 And that requires a shelter with both compassion and accountability.

 New call-to-action